Robert Earl Keen: Career

 In 1978, Keen graduated from Texas A&M and moved to Austin, Texas.
-He performed in nightclubs and live music venues in Austin, including Cactus Cafe, Emma Joe's, Alamo Lounge and Liberty Lunch, Anderson Fair in Houston, and Gruene Hall in New Braunfels.
+He performed in nightclubs and live-music venues in Austin, including Cactus Cafe, Emma Joe's, Alamo Lounge, Liberty Lunch, Anderson Fair in Houston, and Gruene Hall near New Braunfels.
 In 1983, Keen won the New Folk competition at the Kerrville Folk Festival in Kerrville, Texas.
 That same year, he began making his self-produced first album, No Kinda Dancer.

 Following the release of this album in 1985, Keen moved to Nashville with his future wife, Kathleen Gray.
 He signed a publishing deal, a new independent label deal, and signed with a national booking agent.
 While in Nashville, Keen and Gray worked at Hatch Show Print shop.

 Keen returned to Texas in 1987 and released his second album, The Live Album, in 1988, followed by his third album, West Textures in 1989.
-West Textures featured the first recording of Keen's signature song, "The Road Goes on Forever.”
+West Textures featured the first recording of Keen's signature song, "The Road Goes on Forever".
 Fellow Texan Joe Ely recorded the song on his 1993 album Love and Danger, along with another Keen song, "Whenever Kindness Fails".
 Keen's own version of "Whenever Kindness Fails" appeared on his fourth album, 1993's A Bigger Piece of Sky.
 In 1994, he released Gringo Honeymoon followed by No. 2 Live Dinner in 1996.

 Keen has continued to write and record music, while also maintaining a prodigious tour schedule.
-His 1997 album, Picnic, marked the beginning of his on-again, off-again relationship with major labels (both that album and 1998's Walking Distance were issued on Arista Records, and 2001's Gravitational Forces, 2009's The Rose Hotel and 2011's Ready for Confetti were released on Lost Highway Records).
+His 1997 album, Picnic, marked the beginning of his on-again, off-again relationship with major labels (both that album and 1998's Walking Distance were issued on Arista Records, and 2001's Gravitational Forces, 2009's The Rose Hotel, and 2011's Ready for Confetti were released on Lost Highway Records).
 Keen's other albums include 2003's Farm Fresh Onions (Audium/Koch Records) and 2005's What I Really Mean and 2006's Live at the Ryman (both on E1 Music).
 The producers with whom he has worked on those albums have included John Keane, Gurf Morlix, Gary Velletri, and Lloyd Maines.
 In 2022, his concert tour was listed as one of the most successful in the world.